ConderS/ACE_WebDev_Student/README.md

  - Customize the color of your todos in their different states.
 In other words, they will display a different color when they're being hovered over, when they're being crossed off, and when they're just being left the way they are.
  - Add in the weekday and date in the clock and style it to look good

-As a disclaimer, I am building this webpage with a particular framework called React, and what this means is that you guys are gonna see a lot of different subfolders and a bunch of code written everywhere that's organized in a particular way.
+As a disclaimer, I am building this webpage with a particular framework called React, and what this means is that you guys are gonna see a lot of different subfolders and a bunch of particular code written everywhere that might seem really unrelated to everything else.
 Don't worry about any of it besides the specific parts that I lead you through :)

+Lastly, if you start having trouble with the things I mention here, don't be afraid to send me a quick email: conshou@gmail.com.
+I'm always happy to help.

 ## Alright, let's begin!